franBec/pollitoDev/content/en/blog/2024-04-09-spring-cloud.md

 - The LoggingFilter is just a filter that logs whatever comes through.
 In this example, I don't alter anything of the incoming request nor do any checking based on where is coming from or where is going.
 Here is where you can get creative.
 - The main application file, is just an empty default Spring Boot main.

-How does the api-gateway where to send the requests?
+How does the api-gateway know where to send the requests?
 The answer is in the pom.xml.

 ```xml
 <dependency>